Showing all 5 results

-- Do not use more Percocet than is recommended.
+Do not use more Percocet than is recommended.
 An oxycodone or acetaminophen overdose (both of which are present in Percocet) can be deadly.
-If you have upper stomach pain, nausea, itching, loss of appetite, dark urine, clay-colored stools, or jaundice, contact your doctor right away.
+Contact your doctor immediately if you have upper stomach pain, nausea, itching, loss of appetite, dark urine, clay-colored stools, or jaundice.

-- If you experience skin redness or a rash that spreads and causes blistering and peeling, stop taking this medication and contact your doctor right away.
+If you experience skin redness or a rash that spreads and causes blistering and peeling, stop taking this medication and contact your doctor immediately.

-- If you combine Percocet with alcohol or other drugs that cause drowsiness or slow your breathing, you could have fatal side effects.
+You could have fatal side effects if you combine Percocet with alcohol or other drugs that cause drowsiness or slow your breathing.

-- Do not use Percocet if you have severe asthma or breathing problems or a blockage in your stomach or intestines.
+Do not use Percocet if you have severe asthma, breathing problems, or a blockage in your stomach or intestines.